abarichello/bfheroesFesl/README.md

 |--------------|------------|-----------|
 |1.46.222034.0 |Game client |0x00951EA4 |
 |1.42.217478.0 |Game server |0x0067329B |
+##this is not so important since you can connect any .exe that uses Magma(see fesl patch)

 The default value is "bfwest-server.fesl.ea.com".
 The default port is 18270 for the game client and 18051 for the game server.